Legal status and joint-life application when the Israeli spouse is still preparing for divorce

 Reviewing the rulings of courts and appeals courts of the Population and Immigration Authority shows that one question investigated is whether evidence was presented to the Population Authority regarding the seriousness of efforts to dissolve the previous marriage bond.
 Ergo, the married partner must begin divorce proceedings, if possible, and present documents proving that they had taken action towards this end.

 For example, if the Israeli partner is Jewish and was married to a Jew, he or she must arrange their divorce through the Rabbinate, as well as presenting documents indicating the status of the process in the Interior Ministry.
 If, for example, the woman is an “agunah”, it may enough to present proof that all efforts are being made to locate her former husband.
 If the Israeli partner was married abroad in a civil ceremony to a spouse of another religion, here too he or she must dissolve the marriage in family court.
 The spouse may have to obtain a divorce in the country where they got married, or arrange a court declaration of the divorce, depending on the specific circumstances.

 Contact an attorney specializing in immigration law

 The issue we have discussed in this article is relevant for arranging legal status for many couples comprised of a foreign spouse and an Israeli spouse who has not yet obtained a divorce from a previous marriage.
 As we have explained, lack of a legal divorce is likely to hold up arranging the foreign spouse’s legal status in Israel, and sometimes even derail it entirely.
 If you have legal questions or need assistance, you can contact us and we will be happy to help.
-The attorneys from the law offices of Cohen, Decker, Pex, Brosh, specialize in immigration to Israel and have assisted many couples to arrange legal status in Israel, including couples in which one partner has not yet arranged a divorce from a previous marriage.
+The attorneys from our law offices specialize in immigration to Israel and have assisted many couples to arrange legal status in Israel, including couples in which one partner has not yet arranged a divorce from a previous marriage.